hyperledger/fabric/docs/source/txflow.rst

 executed against the current state database to produce transaction results including a response value, read set, and write set.
 No updates are made to the ledger at this point.
-The set of these values, along with the endorsing peer’s signature and a YES/NO endorsement statement is passed back as a “proposal response” to the SDK which parses the payload for the application to consume.
+The set of these values, along with the endorsing peer’s signature is passed back as a “proposal response” to the SDK which parses the payload for the application to consume.

 *{The MSP is a peer component that allows them to verify transaction requests arriving from clients and to sign transaction results(endorsements).
-The *Writing* policy is defined at channel creation time, and determines which user is entitled to submit a transaction to that channel.}*
+The Writing policy is defined at channel creation time, and determines which user is entitled to submit a transaction to that channel.}*